Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-The vineyards are one of the last gardens you will see on the way since it’s almost at the exit of the circuit, quite close to the restaurant.
+The vineyards are one of the last gardens you will see on the way since they are almost at the circuit’s exit, quite close to the restaurant.

 As you might have read before in the blog or on the internet, there are over 12 native grape varieties on Crete that produce excellent wines and the local spirit, tsikoudia.